Ladislav Fialka

-Ladislav Fialka (22 August 1931 in Prague – 22 February 1991 in Prague) was a mime from what is now the Czech Republic.
+Ladislav Fialka (22 August 1931 – 22 February 1991) was a Czech mime.

+Life

-In 1956 he founded a theater.
-Helena Philipová, Ivan Vyskočil, Jiří Suchý and Vladimír Vodička also contributed to the theater organization.
-By 1958, Divadlo Na zábradlí (Theatre at the Railing) was born from this, the only independent pantomime theater in Eastern Europe, and then "Divadlo Na zábradlí" became one of the outstanding workshops of modern Czech theater.
+Fialka was born on 22 August 1931 in Prague.
+In 1956, he founded a theatre.
+Helena Philipová, Ivan Vyskočil, Jiří Suchý and Vladimír Vodička also contributed to the theatre organization.
+By 1958, Theatre on the Balustrade was born from this, the only independent pantomime theatre in Eastern Europe, and then Theatre on the Balustrade became one of the outstanding workshops of modern Czech theatre.
 In 1968, he was also able to present the works of Václav Havel (Garden Festival, Leirat).
-Legendary performances were the adaptation of Franz Kafka's The Trial of King Ubu and Miloš Macourek's play Zsuzsanna.
-From 1962, the previously banned Jan Grosmann became the director of the theater.
+Successful performances were the adaptation of Franz Kafka's The Trial of King Ubu and Miloš Macourek's play Zsuzsanna.
+From 1962, the previously banned Jan Grosmann became the director of the theatre.
 Fialka became a significant, world-famous figure in pantomime art with his unique style and acting skills.
 His famous plays are Etudes, The Nose (Gogol), Dreams.
 He traveled the whole world with his company.
-He also performed with his theater in Budapest in 1981.
+He also performed with his theatre in Budapest in 1981.
+He died in Prague on 22 February 1991.